Certificate user IDs

 For more information about declarative provisioning expressions, see Microsoft Entra Connect: Declarative Provisioning Expressions.

-Synchronize alternativeSecurityId attribute from AD to Microsoft Entra CBA CertificateUserIds
+Synchronize altSecurityIdentities attribute from Active Directory to Microsoft Entra ID certificateUserIds

-AlternativeSecurityId isn't part of the default attributes.
-An administrator needs to add the attribute to the person object, and then create the appropriate synchronization rules.
+The altSecurityIdentities attribute isn't part of the default attributes set.
+An administrator needs to add a new attribute to the person object in the Metaverse, and then create the appropriate synchronization rules to relay this data to certificateUserIds in Entra ID.

-2. Create an inbound synchronization rule to transform from altSecurityIdentities to alternateSecurityId attribute.
+3. Create an inbound synchronization rule to transform from altSecurityIdentities to alternativeSecurityId attribute.

 In the inbound rule, use the following options.